dashed-slug/wallets/readme.txt

 11. **Capabilities settings** - Since version 6.0.0, all settings are neatly organized into tabs, both for the plugin and for its premium extensions.

 == Changelog ==

+= 6.2.0 =
+- Add: New feature for Bitcoin Core (and similar) wallet adapters: Admin can now restart scraping from a specific block height.
+- Fix: If another theme or plugin loads an old version of Parsedown, causing ParsedownExtra to fail to load, the documentation viewer falls back gracefully to whatever Parsedown is currently loaded.
+- Change: The "Contract address" field for "Currency" entries can now accept Asset ID hex strings.
+This is necessary for the upcoming Taproot Assets Wallet Adapter.
+- Improve: If cron jobs are not running, the warning message in the admin screens now links to the relevant documentation.

 = 6.1.10 =
 - Fix: Fixed issue where the PHP curl library would not return meaningful error messages to the admin user in case of connection failures.